Ralim/IronOS/Documentation/DebugMenu.md

 ### Tip Off

-This is the offset resulting from the Cold Junction Compensation Calibration
+This is the offset resulting from the Cold Junction Compensation Calibration.

 ### CTip